nagyist/cloudant-QueryObjc/README.md

 { pet: { $not: { $eq: cat } } }
 ```

 Will also return `mike32` because there are values in the array that are not `cat`.
+That is,
+this operator is matching for "any values that do not equal 'cat'".

 #### Restrictions